lextm/jekyll-theme-chirpy/_posts/2014-2-16-how-to-use-nuget-on-mono-part-v.md

 This is a latest report on NuGet on Mono (assuming you are using Mono 3.2.7)

 NuGet pack still breaks.
-I am still investigating on what’s wrong.
+I am still investigating on what's wrong.
 NuGet package restore still breaks, due to [a Mono xbuild bug](https://bugzilla.xamarin.com/show_bug.cgi?id=17802), which I just reported.
 <!--more-->